 - Earned at least $200,000 a year for the last 2 years and expects to earn at least $200,000 this year.

-- Someone who makes a combined annual income of $300,000 jointly with their spouse for the last 2 years and expects to make at least $300,000 together this year.
+- Earned a combined annual income of at least $300,000 jointly with their spouse for the last 2 years and expects to make at least $300,000 together this year.

-- Someone who has a net worth of at least $1 million, excluding their personal residence.
-Your net worth can be calculated jointly with their spouse.
+- Has a net worth of at least $1 million, excluding their personal residence.
+Net worth can be calculated jointly with a spouse.

-- An entity whose owners are all accredited.
+- An entity whose owners all individually qualify as accredited investors.

-The full regulatory definition of an accredited investor can be found at ECFR.gov for more information.
+The full regulatory definition of an accredited investor can be found at investor.gov.

-You can verify your accreditation status in your Account Center by going to Profile > Limits.
+You can verify your accredited investor status in your Account Center by going to Profile > Limits